jaspersong/Project_CS-4500/report/doc.md

     - WaitAndGet
     - Kill
 - Make polling timeouts configurable within the server and clients
-- Simplify the dataframe implementation
+- Optimize dataframe get methods, and write unit tests for the dataframe helper
 - Create unit tests for the sorer